discord-php/DiscordPHP/README.md

 The cache interfaces are handled in [Promise](https://github.com/reactphp/promise) manner, while it may speed up when combined with [async](https://github.com/reactphp/async), it is worth to note that is not as fast as previous in-memory caching existed since DiscordPHP v5.x.
 The caching interface suits for those who wants to scale up their Bot and not bound to PHP memory limit nor process, at cost of the speed.

 All methods deriving from `AbstractRepository` (not `Collection`) handles the cache implementation already.

+Note: libraries containing namespace "Redis" or "Memcached" will have the colon `:` separator instead of dot `.`

+You do not need to write the prefix if accessing from the Bot code, just `User.115233618997149700`.
+The repository prefix can be retrieved from the repository which in the case above `$discord->users->cache->getPrefix()` would return `User.`, where `User` is the name of the `Part` class.

 Known available implementation: